ElBarso/dash-channels-compare/README.md

 Create an interactive dashboard to compare the output of a four-channel sensor.
 Separately plots each channel curves.
 Through a dedicated interactive plot, enables direct comparison of tracks from different channels selecting them with a simple click.

-I used this code to quickly plot and compare measurements during the optimization phase of TMek, a rapid diagnostic test for malaria, developed at Politecnico di Milano ([latest project scientific paper](https://ieeexplore.ieee.org/abstract/document/9924602)).
+I developed this code to quickly plot and compare measurements during the optimization of TMek, an electronic rapid diagnostic test for malaria, developed at Politecnico di Milano ([latest TMek scientific paper](https://ieeexplore.ieee.org/abstract/document/9924602)).

 ## Features